Marakanz/mm-s-Catering/README.md

-# mm-s-catering a food catering services website with admin REST API features built using react.js, TailwindCSS, and Redux.
+# MM-s-catering a food catering services website with admin REST API features built using react.js, TailwindCSS, and Redux.

-# A food catering services website with admin REST API features built using react.js, TailwindCSS, and Redux.